aralroca/aralroca.com/src/posts/brisa-vs-htmx-vs-react.md

 ## Conclusion

-Brisa’s HTML Streaming avoid the CDN trap and improve your app’s performance.
-You can stream HTML content directly to the client, not only for the initial render but also for subsequent updates and Server Actions.
-This approach improves security, user experience, and simplified state management, making it an ideal choice for server-side rendering.
+Brisa’s HTML Streaming avoids the CDN trap and improves your app’s performance.
+You can stream HTML content directly to the client for the initial render, subsequent updates, and Server Actions.
+This approach improves security, and user experience, and simplifies state management, making it an ideal choice for server-side rendering.

 If you’re looking to build fast, secure, and scalable web applications, give [Brisa](https://brisa.build) a try today!